 But there’s so much more behind the yachts and celebrity spotting.
-Cannes has that je ne sais quoi, a Mediterranean fishing village past that can still be felt in the historic streets.
+Cannes has that je ne sais quoi of a Mediterranean fishing village past that can still be felt in the historic streets.
 I thought I’d include a list of my favourite places in Cannes that don’t necessarily have to do with the luxurious and often out-of-budget character of the area.
 Let’s get ready and explore this charming French city, shall we?

-La Croisette and its glorious beaches
+1. La Croisette and its glorious beaches

 Le 72 Croisette | 72 Boulevard de la Croisette, 06400 Cannes, France

-Le Suquet, Cannes’ old quarter
+2. Le Suquet, Cannes’ old quarter

-Socca at Marché Forville
+3. Socca at Marché Forville

 It’s safe to say Sam and I love a good market (just look at our guides to Oxford, Madeira, and Porto!).
 Naturally, we couldn’t resist adding this early 20th century marché in the heart of Cannes to our list.
-One of the most important markets in the area, Marché Forville offers everything from fresh fish and produce (cheese, cured meat) to seasonal fruit, veggies, antiques and local delicacies.
+One of the most important markets in the area is Marché Forville.
+It has everything from fresh fish and produce (cheese, cured meat) to seasonal fruit, veggies, antiques and local delicacies.